-On March 25, 2009, a credit facility with Bank of America was amended to extend the expiration date to March 24, 2010 and to lower the commitment from \$35 million to \$20 million, reflecting the Company's cash position and the fact that there had been no borrowings under the facility.
-In addition, changes were made to the pricing of the facility, including an increase in the unused commitment fee from 0.15% to 0.25% and an amendment of the interest rates.
-Loans under the facility bear interest at either (a) a rate equal to the highest of (i) the Federal Funds Rate plus 0.50%, (ii) LIBOR plus 1.0% and (iii) Bank of America's prime rate, plus an applicable margin; or (b) a rate equal to LIBOR plus an applicable margin.
+On March 25, 2009, the credit facility with Bank of America was amended to extend the expiration date to March 24, 2010 and to lower the commitment to \$20 million, reflecting the Company's year end cash position and the fact that there have been no borrowings under the facility.
+In addition, changes were made to the pricing of the facility, including an increase in the unused commitment fee to 0.25% and an amendment of the interest rates.
+Loans under the facility now bear interest at either (a) a rate equal to the highest of (i) the Federal Funds Rate plus 0.50%, (ii) LIBOR plus 1.0% and (iii) Bank of America's prime rate, plus an applicable margin; or (b) a rate equal to LIBOR plus an applicable margin.
 The applicable margin is dependent on the Company's consolidated leverage ratio and ranges from 0.75% to 1.25% for loans bearing interest at the rate described under (a) above and from 1.75% to 2.25% for loans bearing interest at the rate described under (b) above.
-Under the terms of the credit facility, the payment of cash dividends is prohibited, and there is one financial covenant (consolidated leverage ratio).
-On March 22, 2010, the facility was amended to extend the expiration date to March 22, 2012.
-The Company has had no borrowings under the facility.